 Georgia defines family violence as any felony or battery, simple battery, assault, aggravated assault, stalking, criminal damage to property, or criminal trespass (damage less than $500) that takes place between members of the same household or formerly of the same household.
 This includes parents of the same child, past or present spouses, foster parents, parents, and children.

-Facing a domestic violence charge is a strenuous experience, where someone must worry about the potential of a conviction and the many potential social and financial consequences that could follow them.
+Facing a domestic violence or family violence battery charge is a strenuous experience, where someone must worry about the potential of a conviction and the many potential social and financial consequences that could follow them.

 Therefore, a Georgia domestic violence attorney will be essential if you are facing charges, as they can work hard to develop a course of action that will help you receive a desirable outcome.
 An experienced attorney will have handled many domestic violence cases and will be able to give you the best possible defense for your case.
 With this level of experience, you can be confident in knowing there is a defense lawyer who can point you in the right direction.

 Under Georgia law, domestic violence includes a variety of criminal activity including battery, simple battery, assault, simple assault, stalking, criminal damage to property, unlawful restraint, and criminal trespassing.
 Violence between family members is the primary aspect of domestic violence and includes aggressive behavior towards current and former spouses and parents and their children.